Recruitment Settings

 - Delivery: Sent via AWS SES with delivery tracking

-- Success/Failure: Tracked and displayed in recruitment dashboard
+- Success/Failure: Tracked and displayed in the deployment recruitment panel

 For Non-Registered Users: